apetranik/website/README.md

 2/14 Meeting

-1.Updated my website a lot
+1. Updated my website a lot

 2. Included a nav bar at the top